CalebRD33/meet/README.md

 ### Scenario 1: An event element is collapsed by default

 - Given: The user has found an event they would like to see details about
-- When: The user is searching for events
+- When: the main page is open
 - Then: The event element is collapsed by default

 ### Scenario 2:  User can expand an event to see details